Ashutoshmitra/Hough_Transform/README.md

 # Hough_Transform
-- Project for Satellite Image Processing(SIP) by Ashutosh Mitra(203310012)
+- Project for Satellite Image Processing(SIP) by Ashutosh Mitra(203310012) and Laylo Kamoliddinovna Zaridinova(203311003)

 - Our problem statement : Implement Hough transform for line detection using both equations for line y=mx+c,